How to Accept Payments with Stripe in WordPress - ProfilePress

 Note: Your webhooks won’t work out of the box in a local development environment like Vagrant, WAMP, MAMP, Desktop Server, or Local by Flywheel.
 These are typically non-publicly accessible IP addresses, and Stripe can’t reach them.

 Next, you must retrieve your endpoint’s secret from your Dashboard’s webhooks settings.
-Select an endpoint you want to obtain the secret, then click the Reveal button.
+Select the endpoint from which you want to obtain the secret, then click the Reveal button.

 Your webhooks are now set up and secure.